glider4/computepac/README.md

 [num_itr, root, total_time]
 ```

+Note that `sympy.plot(f)` can be used to plot any of your inputted functions to verify or explore roots.

 ## newton_raphson
 The Newton-Raphson Method (or just Newton's Method) is an iterative scheme using derivatives to find